 In order to send the money to your school and collect your rewards, you must submit your rewards statement to the school within 10 days of your student submitting their actual college application.

 With the SAGE Scholars program, you can’t earn more than one year’s worth of tuition spread out over four years.
 In other words, your rewards can, at a maximum, pay 25% of your total tuition bill each year for four years.
 The maximum scholarship varies by college, but based on currently participating schools, the maximum you can use currently use for tuition stands at more than $50,000.

-Still, a quarter of your tuition bill or even 10% is nothing to sneeze at.
+Still, a quarter of your tuition bill, or even 10%, is nothing to sneeze at.
 Rewards programs can be useful as one piece of a larger strategy to get that tuition bill paid.

 What's in the fine print?

-Of course, it isn’t as simple as saving up, getting points, and exchanging them when the bill comes due.
+Of course, it isn’t as simple as saving up, getting points and exchanging them when the bill comes due.